Industrial prototype: from proto to production in R&D

 How to handle supplier lead times in an agile hardware project?

 Supplier lead times are challenge #1 in Hardware Agility.
-The solution: decouple the backlog into two streams.
-The short stream (simulation, CAD, reviews) moves in 2-week sprints.
-The long stream (component orders, tooling) is anticipated 2-3 sprints ahead via a dedicated procurement backlog.
-Sprint planning integrates supplier delivery dates as constraints.
+The solution: decouple the work list into two streams.
+The short stream (simulation, CAD, reviews) moves in 2-week cycles.
+The long stream (component orders, tooling) is anticipated 2-3 cycles ahead via a dedicated procurement list.
+Cycle planning integrates supplier delivery dates as constraints.
 Result: the team no longer waits for parts, it works on other objectives in parallel.

-How to run a sprint demo when the product is physical?
+How to run a sprint demo in hardware development?

 In hardware, the sprint demo does not show a finished product but demonstrable progress.
 Examples of demonstrable deliverables: validated simulation results, test report on a subsystem, 3D-printed mock-up, validated interface between modules, material choice backed by data.
 The key: each demo answers the question 'what risk did we mitigate this sprint?', not 'what percentage of the product is complete'.